Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Monte Carlo results,

 where $j$ now is the index of the component with largest stiffness $\rho_j$.

 This is verified in Fig. \ref{Fig:Merge_tableaus} by observing that the charged critical line between III and IV asymptotically approaches the one-component reference lines away from the region of competition between different kinds of topological excitations.
-This phase transition is second order of the inverted 3Dxy universality class.\cite{prb05}
+This phase transition is second order and in the universality class of the inverted 3Dxy transition.\cite{prb05}

-When there is a transition from phase I ($U(1)\times U(1)$ broken symmetry) to phase II (broken $U(1)$ neutral symmetry) in panel (e) and (f) of Fig. \ref{Fig:Merge_tableaus}, the charged critical point is situated at a lower temperature than the neutral critical point.
+When there is a transition from phase I ($U(1)\times U(1)$ broken symmetry) to phase II (broken $U(1)$ neutral symmetry) in panels (e) and (f) of Fig. \ref{Fig:Merge_tableaus}, the charged critical point is situated at a lower temperature than the neutral critical point.
 In this case the topological defects responsible for the phase transition are $(1,1)$ vortices, because the other possible vortices will destroy order in the neutral sector of Eq. \eqref{gl2}, and thus are not proliferating at this transition line.
-As discussed in Sec. \ref{Subsec:Easy_plane_case}, the $(1,1)$ vortices proliferating from an ordered background may be mapped onto a single component superconductor with effective stiffness (if to neglect their internal structure) $\rho^{\prime} = \rho_{1}+\rho_{2}$,
+As discussed in Sec. \ref{Subsec:Easy_plane_case}, the $(1,1)$ vortices proliferating from an ordered background may be mapped onto a single-component superconductor with effective stiffness (neglecting the internal structure of the vortices) $\rho^{\prime} = \rho_{1}+\rho_{2}$,